Smaller is better!

 How many crane jobs out there have you heard people say: “The crane won’t fit there!” or “That is too far for the crane to reach.”

-Spider cranes open new doors to the craning community.
+Mini cranes open new doors to the craning community.
 The further the distance the less the crane can lift, the bigger the crane needs to be to make that lift.
 Well what if the crane could move closer?
 All of a sudden, the crane does not need to be as big to make the exact same lift.
-Spider cranes have the ability to get closer and go where no crane has gone before.
+Mini cranes have the ability to get closer and go where no crane has gone before.
 These cranes are excellent for working down tight city laneways or going all terrain, squeezing between houses.

 Spider crane driving down a house laneway to get to the backyard.

-Spider crane driving down a house laneway in Toronto to get to the backyard.
+Mini crane driving down a house laneway in Toronto to get to the backyard.

 Spider crane driving under an arch in a driveway.

-Spider cranes, driving where other cranes can’t.
+Mini cranes, driving where other cranes can’t.

-Spider crane lifting hot tub from one backyard to another in Toronto where deploying a large crane on the street was not an option.
+Mini crane lifting hot tub from one backyard to another in Toronto where deploying a large crane on the street was not an option.

 Spider crane lifting a 1900 pound backup generator into a backyard.

-Spider cranes can get closer to lift things that would normally require a 90 ton or greater crane at a much cheaper price point.
+Mini cranes can get closer to lift things that would normally require a 90 ton or greater crane at a much cheaper price point.

 On this job, size definitely mattered.
 Only a small spider crane would work on this particular work site.